Tips for Thunderbird

 — LanguageTool (Add-on)

-It is the best grammar checker around.
+The best grammar checker around.

 Download from: https://addons.mozilla.org/en-US/thunderbird/addon/grammar-checker